aidanwhiteley/books/README.md

 This is all a work in progress.
 It's getting there but there are bugs e.g. JSESSIONs are being returned to the client unnecessarily and I'm not 100% convinced by the logoff functionality..

 ## Stateless Apps
-An awful lot of the time developing this microservice was spent in making it entirely stateless - based around using JWTs.
+An lot of the time developing this microservice was spent in making it entirely independant of HTTP session state  - based around using JWTs.

 Would I do the same in a real application?